TallyFlow RFID & Bluetooth Tracking System

 What is Different About TallyFlow Compared to Other Tracking Software?

 TallyFlow is a cloud-based solution requiring minimal setup time and configuration.
 Start tracking your items or personnel with no customization required.
-Cloud software scales easily from very small installations to large warehouses.
+Cloud software scales easily from very small installations to large facilities.

-Remote Installation - Using our Conductor and TallyFlow software, we can tune the parameters of your installation: adding users, setting zone information, adjusting RFID settings and updating software, all remotely.
+Remote Installation - Using our Conductor and TallyFlow software, we can tune the parameters of your installation: adding users, setting zone information, adjusting RFID or BLE settings and updating software, all remotely.

 Since pricing varies depending on the project, please call us so we can discuss your budget and hardware needs.